 Refueling of your stove should be done while there is still a good layer of embers.
+You should therefore air well when using the stove for the first time.
 Spread the embers over the base grate, with most towards the front of the stove.
-Place pieces of wood equivalent to about 1,8 kg on top of the embers perpendicular to the door.
-See fig. 5.
+Place firewood equivalent to 1.52 kg on top of the embers in one layer, perpendicular to the chamber opening.
+Fig. 5.

 Now open the combustion air completely.
 If the stove and/or chimney cools down too much, it may be necessary to have the door ajar.
+The wood will then ignite within a very short time

-The wood will then ignite within a very short time (Typically 1 to 3 minutes).
+(Typically 1 to 3 minutes).
 Once the fuel is Ignited.
 Close the door and regulate the air back to operating air.
 When the fire is well established, you can now regulate the operating air to the desired combustion level.

-The nominal output of 7.7 kW is equivalent to a firing interval of approx. 50 minutes at 40% open combustion air and 1.8 kg of wood.
+The nominal output of 6.8 kW, is equivalent to a firing interval of approx. 50 minutes at: